jrazo-techwriter/technical-writing-portfolio/Getting Started with the Solana JS SDK.md

 # **Getting Started with the Solana JS SDK**

 Overview
-The Solana JavaScript SDK** (@solana/web3.js)** is a powerful library that allows developers to interact with the Solana blockchain directly from JavaScript-based applications.
-Whether you’re building a web-based dApp or working with **Node.js**, this guide will walk you through setting up your development environment, connecting to the network, and executing your first transaction.
+The Solana JavaScript SDK (@solana/web3.js) is a powerful library that allows developers to interact with the Solana blockchain directly from JavaScript-based applications.
+Whether you’re building a web-based dApp or working with Node.js, this guide will walk you through setting up your development environment, connecting to the network, and executing your first transaction.

 ----